 Noel and Pragna Kok, founders of Nature, Environment, Wildlife Foundation (NEWF) in Durban, South Africa, bring local filmmakers and scientists together to collectively create videos.
 For their 2020 NEWF Underwater Filmmakers LAB, five local filmmakers and one scientist produced a short film while learning how to dive.
 Their film PheFumla was broadcast on national television in South Africa in June 2020.

-For Women on a Mission, filmmaker Katie Bryden worked with indigenous women to use smartphones to tell their stories.
+For Women on a Mission (2016) (See Case Study), filmmaker Katie Bryden worked with indigenous women to use smartphones to tell their stories.
 Many of the women have worked for decades to restore their forests and are now documenting their knowledge for future generations.
 Using participatory filmmaking techniques, the film follows an Awajún woman, Nancy, as she uses the phone to record cultural traditions of the older women in her village.
 Bryden collaborated with Nancy throughout the process, and worked with the Visual Storytelling Team and Conservation International’s Peru team to review the film for accuracy.
 Since this project, the women in the village have filmed and submitted their own video for a tourism contest.

 For Water Warriors, Michael Premo collaborated with a community of indigenous and white families as they block an energy company from exploring for natural gas in order to protect their way of life.
 These water warriors include members of the Mi’kmaq Elsipogtog First Nation, French-speaking Acadians and white, English-speaking families.
 The collaboration resulted in a film that helped defeat natural gas exploration and provides a resource to other communities facing similar challenges.
 Michael Premo and Rachel Falcone’s production company, Storyline Media, continue to make participatory films, such as Sandy Storyline, a multi-platform participatory documentary that collects and shares stories about the impact of Hurricane Sandy.